The original, independent guide to Lisbon

 • Cais do Sodré to Seixal

-• Belem to Porto Brandão and Trafaria (recommended)
+• Belem to Porto Brandão and Trafaria (recommended route)

 In Lisbon, Terreiro do Paço and Cais do Sodré are major ferry terminals close to the city centre, while Belem is a lesser terminal to the west of the city.
-The busiest route is the Cais do Sodré to Cacilhas
+The busiest route is Cais do Sodré to Cacilhas.

 The following list provides the cost of a single crossing; there are no return tickets and two single tickets must be purchased.